S

 It's not what we look at, but what we see when we look.

-There is hardly a more important skill than the ability to see the good and the beautiful in the world, in others, and in oneself.
+There is not a more important skill than the ability to see the good and the beautiful in the world, in others, and in oneself.

 We need other people to see ourself.